rendleyhq/docs.rendleysdk.com/getting-started/subtitles.md

 ## Importing Subtitles from SRT

-When importing subtitles from an SRT file, the SDK can automatically parse the SRT string and construct the corresponding `Subtitles` object.
+To import subtitles from an SRT file, the SDK can automatically parse the SRT string and construct the corresponding `Subtitles` object.

 ```typescript
 import { Engine, Subtitles, SubtitlesClip } from "@rendley/sdk";